Switchable Topological Polar Textures in Freestanding Ultrathin Ferroelectric Oxides

 While the microscopic mechanism requires further clarification, these results point to nonlinear phononics as a potential pathway for dynamically engineering topological polarization states in confined ferroelectrics.
 Time-dependent electric fields therefore offer a viable route for manipulating, and potentially designing, topological states at the nanoscale.

 Overall, our simulations show that freestanding BTO layers can sustain a wide range of topological polarization textures stabilized by electrostatic and elastic confinement.
-At low temperatures, two nearly degenerate states appear: a wave-helix phase and a chiral-bubble domain produced by helical cores that tend to close into loops.
+At low temperatures, two nearly degenerate states appear: a wave-helix phase and a chiral bubbles domain produced by helical cores that tend to close into loops.
 In 2D projections, these bubbles manifest as alternating vortex-antivortex pairs, consistent with recent observations in twisted freestanding BTO layers.
 As the system is heated, the in-plane polarization weakens and a vortex labyrinthine state emerges.
 Thermal fluctuations then drive a regime with tetratic symmetry, where positional order fades while orientational correlations persist over a finite temperature window.
-This behavior differs slightly from the squaric patterns reported in PTO/STO superlattices and resembles features seen in magnetic ultrathin layers.
+Although this regime shares a fourfold (squaric) symmetry with patterns reported in PTO/STO superlattices, the underlying ordering differs in that the dominant correlations are oriented along diagonal directions rather than along the principal axes, reflecting a distinct anisotropy of the polarization modulation.
 Finally, switching under time-dependent electric fields confirms that these low-temperature textures are not only stable but also responsive and controllable.

 While our simulations capture several robust equilibrium configurations, other stable or metastable phases may still arise under conditions not examined here.
 In BTO, the extremely small energy differences between competing polar states make the system prone to hosting multiple nearly degenerate configurations, a hallmark of relaxor-like behavior.
 Understanding how such states appear and evolve under different external stimuli remains an important direction for future work.